-The Central Texas Science Team sponsors a summer intensive science program for teens (those homeschooled and those enrolled in more traditional school programs).
+The Central Texas Science Team sponsors an annual summer field research science program for high school-aged teens (those homeschooled and those enrolled in more traditional school programs).

 - Contribution to important research on the use of leaf-cutter ants in the creation of new antibiotics

 - Possibility for college credit (in Ecology Science)

 - Service project for the nearby village.

 - Adventuring (zip lining, trail riding, naturalist-guided hikes in national parks, local cooking class)